Panorama Trail

 The Panorama Trail is a marked hiking trail in Yosemite National Park that descends along the south wall of Yosemite Valley from Glacier Point, past several major waterfalls, to Happy Isles.
 The trail derives its name from the panoramic vistas visible along the route, most notably Panorama Point.

 Description

 Route

 The Panorama Trail trailhead at Glacier Point is located near the Glacier Point Amphitheater at a clearly-marked junction.
 The trail follows the south wall of Yosemite Valley east to Illilouette Falls.
-The trail then crosses Illilouette Creek and ascends briefly before continuing down toward Nevada Falls.
-From Nevada Falls, the trail is concurrent with the Mist Trail as it continues west along the Merced River, past Vernal Falls, to its northern trailhead at Happy Isles in Yosemite Valley.
+The trail then crosses Illilouette Creek and ascends briefly before continuing down toward Nevada Fall.
+From Nevada Fall, the trail is concurrent with the Mist Trail as it continues west along the Merced River, past Vernal Fall, to its northern trailhead at Happy Isles in Yosemite Valley.

 Restrooms

 Restrooms are available at the Glacier Point trailhead, along the trail above Nevada Fall and Vernal Fall, and at the Vernal Fall footbridge just east of Emerald Pool.